linkedin/linkedin-gradle-plugin-for-apache-hadoop/README.md

 The Hadoop Plugin is now published on [plugins.gradle.org] (https://plugins.gradle.org/plugin/com.linkedin.gradle.hadoop.HadoopPlugin).
 Click on the link for a short snippet to add to your `build.gradle` file to start using the Hadoop Plugin.

+#### Can I Benefit from the Hadoop Plugin and Hadoop DSL?

+You must use Gradle as your build system to use the Hadoop Plugin.
+If you are using Azkaban, you should start using the Hadoop Plugin immediately and you should use the Hadoop DSL to develop all of your Azkaban workflows.

+If you are using Apache Pig, the Plugin includes features that will statically validate your Pig scripts, saving you time by finding errors at build time instead of when you run your Pig script.

+If you run Apache Pig or Apache Spark on a Hadoop cluster through a gateway node, the Plugin includes tasks that will automate the process of launching your Pig or Spark jobs on the gateway without you having to manually download your code and dependencies there first.

+#### Apache Oozie Status

+Although we started on a Hadoop DSL compiler for Oozie, we did not complete it, and it is currently not in a usable form.
+We are not currently working on it, although it is possible we might go back and finish it in the future.

+#### Recent News

+  * `April 2016` We have made a refresh of the [User Guide](https://github.com/linkedin/linkedin-gradle-plugin-for-apache-hadoop/wiki/User-Guide) and [Hadoop DSL Language Reference](https://github.com/linkedin/linkedin-gradle-plugin-for-apache-hadoop/wiki/Hadoop-DSL-Language-Reference) Wiki pages
+  * `January 2016` The Hadoop Plugin is now published on [plugins.gradle.org](https://plugins.gradle.org/plugin/com.linkedin.gradle.hadoop.HadoopPlugin)
+  * `November 2015` Gradle version bumped to 2.7 and the Gradle daemon enabled - tests run much, much faster
+  * `August 2015` Initial pull requests for Oozie versioned deployments and the Oozie Hadoop DSL compiler have been merged
+  * `August 2015` The Hadoop Plugin and Hadoop DSL were released on Github!
+See the [LinkedIn Engineering Blog post](https://engineering.linkedin.com/hadoop/open-sourcing-linkedin-gradle-plugin-and-dsl-apache-hadoop) for the announcement!
+  * `July 2015` See our talk at the [Gradle Summit](https://www.youtube.com/watch?v=51NzDgxHr4I)

 #### Project Structure